Jairus313/RightCandidate/README.md

 # RightCandidate

-## This is dynamic django CRUD app which got two pages(apps), One for applying jobs and another for displaying it with filtering appliants based on their skillsets.
+## This is a dynamic django CRUD app which has two pages(apps), One for applying jobs and another for displaying it with filtering applicants based on their skillsets.

 - ### Application Page